-BLT Dip is an easy to make, cold appetizer dip that's perfect for parties.
-This creamy dip is filled with bacon, tomatoes, and green onions, and is great served with chips or pretzels.
+BLT dip is a simple cold appetizer dip that's perfect for parties.
+The creamy base is filled with bacon, tomatoes, and green onions, and is great served with chips or pretzels.

 This BLT dip recipe will be a hit at your next party.
 The creamy base is made with sour cream and cream cheese, then filled with bacon, diced tomatoes, and fresh green onions.